 As a general rule, it is not necessary to appoint a lawyer for child maintenance proceedings, except at the appeal stage.
-Adult or emancipated applicants (e.g. the child's guardian) may appear on their own in court when the proceedings are being heard at the Court of First Instance.
-However, the child must be allocated a lawyer when the interests of the child and his or her parents, of the legal representative or of the person who has de facto custody are conflicting, and also when a child who is sufficiently mature requests the court.
+Adult or emancipated applicants (e.g. the child’s guardian) may appear on their own in court when the proceedings are being heard at first instance.
+However, a lawyer must be appointed for the child when the interests of the child conflict with those of their parents, the legal representative or the person who has de facto custody, and also when a child who is sufficiently mature requests the court to appoint one.

 For other maintenance proceedings, the general principles set out below apply.

-It is necessary to appoint a lawyer: in those cases within the jurisdiction of courts with a limit, in which ordinary appeal is admissible; in cases where appeal is always admissible, irrespective of the value; in appeals and cases brought before the higher courts.
+It is necessary to appoint a lawyer: in matters which fall within the jurisdiction of courts that are subject to thresholds and in which an ordinary appeal is allowed; in cases in which appeals are always allowed, regardless of the value; in appeals and cases brought in the higher courts.

-Currently, in 2019, ordinary appeal is only admissible when the value of the case exceeds the limit of the court against which the appeal is brought and the decisions challenged are unfavourable to the appellant by an amount also exceeding half of the limit of that court.
-In the event of doubts concerning the value of the loss, only the value of the action will be taken into account.
+Currently, in 2022, ordinary appeal is only admissible when the value of the case exceeds the limit of the court against which the appeal is brought and the decisions challenged are unfavourable to the appellant by an amount also exceeding half of the limit of that court.
+In the event of doubts concerning the value of the loss borne by the defeated party, only the value of the action will be taken into account.
 This legal principle has various exceptions laid down therein and in other specific legal provisions.
-In 2019, at the time of reviewing this factsheet, in civil matters, the limit of the courts is as follows: Court of Appeal (Tribunal da Relação) – €30 000.00; Court of First Instance (Tribunal de Primeira Instância) – €5 000.00.
+In 2022, at the time of reviewing this factsheet, in civil matters, the limit of the courts is as follows: Court of Appeal (Tribunal da Relação) – €30 000.00; Court of First Instance (Tribunal de Primeira Instância) – €5 000.00.

-Although it is necessary to appoint a lawyer, trainee lawyers, solicitors and the parties themselves may make applications which do not raise questions of law.
+Even where it is compulsory to be represented by counsel, trainee lawyers, solicitors and the parties themselves may make applications in which matters of law are not raised.

 7 Do I have to pay fees to bring a case to court?
 If so, how much are they likely to be?
 If my financial means are insufficient, can I obtain legal aid to cover the costs of the procedure?

-The reply to this question varies depending on whether the procedure to set maintenance is heard in court or the Civil Registry and whether the parties benefit from legal aid or not.
+The reply to this question varies depending on whether the proceedings to set maintenance are heard in court or the Civil Registry and whether the parties receive legal aid or not.
+Costs are due in the courts.
 Costs are due in the courts.
 Fees are due in the Civil Registry Office.

 Minors are exempt from costs when they are represented by the Public Prosecutor or by a court-appointed lawyer in cases heard in court and are exempt from fees in cases that take place at the Civil Registry Office.

-Minors or their legal representatives are also exempt from costs in appeals against decisions relating to the application, amendment or termination of maintenance, handed down in juvenile court proceedings.
+Minors or their legal representatives are also exempt from costs in appeals against decisions relating to the application, adjustment or termination of maintenance, handed down in juvenile court proceedings.
 Juvenile court proceedings in which maintenance can be set are usually child maintenance proceedings and proceedings to regulate parental responsibility.
-These are special, non-contentious cases.
+These are special, non-contentious proceedings.

 Parties in juvenile court proceedings are exempt from the prior payment of court fees, including those proceedings in which maintenance is set.
-In these cases, instead of paying the court fee up-front, the party is requested to pay the court fee within a ten day period after a sentence has been handed down in the main proceedings.
-This is the case even if the sentence has not been rendered final.
+In these cases, instead of paying the court fee at the outset, the party is requested to pay the court fee within a ten-day period after a judgment has been handed down in the main proceedings.
+This is the case even if the judgment has not become final.

-Aside from the cases mentioned above, costs are due in principle.
-This will only not be the case if the party benefits from legal aid and/or if chapter V of Council Regulation (EC) No 4/2009 of 18 December, which will be mentioned below, applies to the proceedings in question.
+Aside from the cases mentioned above, in principle costs are due.
+This will only not be the case if the party receives legal aid and/or if Chapter V of Council Regulation (EC) No 4/2009 of 18 December 2009, which will be mentioned below, applies to the proceedings in question.

-Apart from the exceptions noted above, an initial court fee is due in order to bring an action aimed at setting maintenance.
+Apart from the exceptions noted above, an initial court fee is due in order to bring an action with the objective of setting maintenance.
 The initial court fee corresponds to an advance on the final costs.